basilfx/TRADFRI-Hacking/PRODUCTS.md

 This list is a collection of the IKEA TRÅDFRI products, and their relevant technical properties.
 Please help me to update this list.

+Always work safe: never work on a mains-powered product when it is still plugged in.
+I cannot be held liable for incomplete or inaccurate information, or any damage to yourself or your products.

 ## Lighting products

 ### LED1545G12